Mastering Endpoint Management in the Age of Mobility

 This may sound like it creates a maze of differences — but the truth is that most of us are more familiar with workplace technology than we are with its absence.
 Baby boomers, for instance, have been using workplace technology since the personal computer explosion in the 1990s (when many of them were just in their 30s).

-Despite research showing a striking relationship between enterprise mobility and employee engagement, many organizations are scrambling to truly marry the two.
+But despite research showing a striking relationship between enterprise mobility and employee engagement, many organizations are still scrambling to truly marry the two.

 Let’s dig into mobile trends and workforce engagement and explore tactical approaches to address the disruption mobility brings.

 “The runaway growth of mobile consumption by the modern workforce is forcing enterprise IT (and their service providers) to view reality through a mobile-first prism,” says Evan Tomlin, director of mobility and end-user compute at Insight.
 “This impacts all dimensions of a given worker’s perception of his or her career — and their effectiveness in furthering company goals.”